The Imitation Game (2016) - Review

 Plot & Thoughts

 The Imitation Game is a "biographical" drama that centers around Alan Turing, a mathematical genius who was involved in breaking the Nazi Enigma code during WWII and who is also known for the invention of computers and the "Turing Test."
-I do not personally know much about Turing, but when the film opens with the line "based on a true story" I always have to assume they forgot to the add the word "loosely" to the front of the phrase.
-I'm sure there are significant discrepancies with what actually happened in real life (there really are, though) and what happens in the film.
+I do not personally know much about Turing, but when the film opens with the line "based on a true story" I always have to assume they forgot to add the word "loosely" to the front of the phrase.
+I'm sure there are significant discrepancies between what actually happened in real life (there really are, though) and what happens in the film.
 Inventing some drama for the sake of the story does not make the film bad—I still like Cool Runnings—but it does make me a bit more aware of moments that seem like there is some forced emotion that may never have been there.

 The Imitation Game starts in the early 50s with a police detective investigating Turing's activities and considering if he might be a Soviet spy.
 Since everything Turing did for the UK in the war was so secret, there is something of a historical blind spot in his record that makes him suspicious, in addition to the weird behavior he exhibits.
 Time spent in the 50s is limited, however, as this portion of the film doesn't serve a purpose other than a method of trying to show how Turing has physically and mentally suffered since the war's end.